 Internships

 Students majoring in Finance are encouraged to complete a business internship.
 Students can complete an approved internship experience for academic credit.
 Free Elective credit may be used to complete FIN 375 Assimilating the Internship Experience in Finance.
 Interested students must consult with the Assistant Dean for Career Development for guidance on the process of securing an appropriate internship and obtaining the required faculty sponsorship.
-Faculty supervisors will define appropriate academic activities in parallel to work requirements in order to provide a complete internship experience.
+Faculty supervisors will define appropriate academic activities in parallel to work requirements to provide a complete internship experience.
 Credit-bearing internships must be approved by the Department Chair, Dean, and Assistant Dean for Career Development.

 Recommended course sequence for Finance majors: